gbeckers/Birdwatcher/README.rst

 Birdwatcher is a Python computer vision library for the measurement and analysis of animal behavior.

-It is developed by Gabriel Beckers, Sita ter Haar and Carien Mol, at Experimental Psychology, Utrecht University.
+It is developed by Gabriel Beckers and Carien Mol, at Experimental Psychology, Utrecht University.

 The purpose of this library is to provide base functionality for analysing animal behavior in a Python scientific computing environment.
 Despite its